JoseBlanca/uv_seminar/README.md

 ### Requirements.txt

-If you need to create a requirement.txt file `uv` can do it for you, for instance because somebody that you work with is not using `uv`, you can do it with:
+If you need to create a requirement.txt file `uv` can do it for you, for instance because somebody that you work with is not using `uv`, you can generate it with:

 ```bash
 $ uv export -o requirements.txt